Does SPF Makeup Help With Sun Damage?

 Protecting your skin from sun damage and cancer requires vigilance, which means applying sunscreen everyday.
 Daily sunscreen application protects your face by not giving those harmful rays a chance to age or damage your skin.

-Tricks to Remind You to Apply Sunscreen or SPF Makeup Daily
+Tricks to Remind You to Apply Sunscreen

 Remembering to wear sunscreen can easily get lost in the shuffle of a busy day.
 Here are tips on remembering to protect that precious skin of yours: